Albanian Republic (1925–1928): History

-In 1925, the Albanian National Bank was created and was awarded concessions to Italian investors.
-The Albanian state had a 49% share of the bank, while Italy had a 51% share.
-Under these conditions, Italy gained a stronger position in Albania.
-During the 1925-1928 period, the Albanian government also significantly increased its costs.
+In 1925, the National Bank of Albania was created and was awarded concessions to Italian investors.
+Albanian investors were initially expected to hold a 49% share of the bank's capital, while Italians were to control a 51% share; furthermore, Albanian investors soon sold their shares, mostly to Italian buyers.
+More generally, Italy gained a stronger position in Albania.
+During the 1925–1928 period, the Albanian government also significantly increased its costs.

 In 1925, the SVEA society (Society for the Economic Development of Albania) was established, helping to facilitate a loan to Albania worth 50 million gold francs.
 In 1927, the loan was estimated at 65 million gold francs.
 Annual interest for this 40-year loan was 7.5%.
 Repayment amounts consisted of 30%-40% of the entire country's income.

 In 1925, agreements between Albanian financial agencies (such as SVEA) and Italian financial groups, financed 96.4% of the road building projects in Albania.
 These loans were not exclusively for the country's immediate economic needs, but to create conditions for further penetration of foreign capital into the country.
 Government departmental responsibilities were also shuffled to increase road-building.

 In 1928, fiefdoms occupied an area of 200,000 hectares (100,000 were private fiefdoms).
 Berat was the city with the largest number of fiefdoms, with about 36,000.

 Infrastructure was poorly maintained during this period.
 Roads could only carry lighter vehicles, while poorly maintained bridges hampered car transport.
 Maritime transport was primarily conducted by foreign companies.
 Mail air transport was operated by Italians.
 Trade was the largest element of the economy, and during this time the circulation of goods grew.
 Raw materials and livestock were the main exports.

 Many Italian, English, French, and American companies began to do business in the Albanian market, and they were helped by trade agreements or through direct investment.

 Italy's position was further strengthened by the Maritime Trade Treaty, which gave the state the status of "most favored nation".
 This legalized the Italian monopoly on foreign trade.